iscander01/testPrivateRepo/.github/ISSUE_TEMPLATE/idea-template.md

 # Idea description
 A clear and concise description of what the idea is.

+# Requested Funding
+Idea requested funding value

-# Reward
+# Currency
-Idea reward value
+Idea currency value